akesterson/defunct-disco/README.md

 =====

 This file simply lists the (local) location of commands to execute, for this module, once all scripts have been fetched, and all templates have been interpolated.
+The scripts cannot accept arguments.
 They are executed, in order.
-One script failing will not stop other scripts from failing unless told to do so in the MODULE/defs/options parameters tree via the "disco/client/module/halt_on_failure" option.
+One script failing will not stop other scripts from failing unless told to do so in the /MODULE_NAME/halt_on_failure parameter.
 Otherwise, errors are reported, but all scripts will be executed regardless.

 MODULE/defs/parameters
 =====